timotheecour/D_vs_nim/README.md

 ## nim questions (besides entries marked above with `?`)
 * does it have dfmt equivalent?
 * can we modify a slice of an immutable array declared by 'let'?
-* how to use global variables? (cf http://gradha.github.io/articles/2015/02/goodbye-nim-and-good-luck.html)
 * instead of `newSeq` could we write `new!Seq` or new[Seq] or anything else that's generic and doesn't pollute namespace?
 * is there a robust way to write complex nim functions as a one liner (eg, for use in 1 line docs, in REPL etc); ideally by replacing indentation with braces